falcolee/yii2-ip2region/README.md

 # yii2-ip2region
 ip2region extension for yii2

-Help you to retrieve chinese geolocation information in 0.0x ms
+Help you to retrieve Chinese geolocation information in 0.0x ms

  *This extenestion provides two search modes, SEARCH_BTREE(the default mode) and SEARCH_BINARY.
  *It contains a very small database file,only 3.5M